Classic Beef & Sausage Chili

 • Bring the chili up to a simmer

-• Simmer uncovered for 90 minutes, reducing the heat to the lowest point that it will continue to simmer on
+• Simmer covered for 90 minutes, reducing the heat to the lowest point that it will continue to simmer on

 • Serve garnished with shredded cheese, sour cream, thinly sliced green onions, finely chopped cilantro, pickled jalapeños and lime wedges with some buttery crackers